Skip to content

 }'

 On the first call with a new adapter_id, LoRAX downloads the adapter from Hugging Face Hub and caches it under /data.
 Subsequent requests use the cached version.
-You can also load adapters from local paths by specifying "adapter_source": "local" alongside a file path.
+You can also load adapters from local paths by setting "adapter_source": "local" alongside a file path.

 Python client